CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 - [EF Core GitHub Repository](https://github.com/dotnet/efcore)

 ---
-# 🚀 EF Bundles in .NET Development: A Comprehensive Guide
+# 🚀 EF Bundles in .NET Development
 Entity Framework (EF) Bundles are a powerful feature in modern .NET development that optimize database interactions by grouping multiple queries into a single round trip.
 Introduced in EF Core 7, this feature significantly reduces database latency and enhances performance, particularly for read-heavy applications.

 ## 1️⃣ Overview